11 Best Practices to Improve Your React Code Quality in 2026

 3 Custom Hook

 Creating custom hooks in React can help in encapsulating and reusing logic across multiple components.
 They are specially designed to work within the React component lifecycle and have access to other React features like state and hooks.
+In 2026, custom hooks are essential for integrating with Server Components.

 Here is an example that shows fetching data using an API.
 You can create a custom hook for fetching data to use across the application.